-When Oscar was still an infant, my days flowed nebulously from one diaper change to the next.
+When my son Oscar was still an infant, my days flowed nebulously from one diaper change to the next.
 Then, I began to break the unstructured hours I spent alone with the baby into smaller, more manageable chunks.
 Between feedings and naps, I created a morning and afternoon playtime filled with activities I’d plan in advance.
 (Nothing fancy.
-Think: “Go to the playground,” “Help mommy clean,” or “Play upstairs with the blocks.”)
+Think: “Go to the playground,” “Help mommy clean” or “Play upstairs with the blocks.”)
 Thinking of the day as a series of relatively fun, reasonably paced activities helped time move more steadily.

 Having a daily flow not only gives mom a sense of structure, but according to the American Academy of Pediatrics, routines are good for kids, too.

 2. Talk to another adult

 When I find myself feeling isolated, I might just need to talk about it or anything, really — to anyone who will listen.
 One of my favorite parts of the day is the stroll Oscar and I take up the street every day to the local cafe for a latte.
 Sure, I could make myself a coffee at home for free, but that $4.50 buys me more than a caffeine fix.
 It buys me 15 minutes of conversation with a grown-up, which — as anyone who spends all day with a babbling toddler knows — is priceless.

 Anne Rudig, a mother from Staten Island, New York, confesses, “I used to wait for the mailman just to have a sentence or two of conversation when I was home with my first one.”

 According to that Belgian study, workers incurring burnout view family life as a safe haven.
 But for many parents incurring burnout, work can become our safe place.